 There’s no doubt that our cars are among our most precious belongings.
-While some of us completely forbid any snacks or beverages inside our vehicles, others keep three different kinds of towels in the glove compartment because they cannot stand the tiniest speck of dust.
+While some of us completely forbid snacks or beverages inside our vehicles, others keep three different kinds of towels in the glove compartment because they cannot stand the tiniest dust.

-However, while we go to great lengths to provide the utmost care to our vehicles, they constantly get exposed to many hazards both within the city traffic and on highways.
-One of these hazards—and perhaps the most frustrating one—is scratches.
-A scratched and chipped car paint not only creates an unattractive look but also leads to bigger problems like rusting if the scratch is deep enough to expose the metal under the paint.
+However, while we go to great lengths to provide the utmost care to our vehicles, they constantly get exposed to many hazards within city traffic and on highways.
+So scratches are one of these hazards—and perhaps the most frustrating.
+Scratched and chipped car paint creates an unattractive look, leading to more significant problems like rusting if the scratch is deep enough to expose the metal under the paint.

 1.Choose Your Parking Spots Wisely